D9J9V/humane-banque/README.md

 - **Formatting:** Follow Next.js/React best practices, use tailwindcss
 - **Authentication:** Use next-auth with Worldcoin provider
 - **API Routes:** Place in app/api with proper error handling
+- **Contract Interaction:** Use ethers.js via the contracts service
+- **Environment Config:** Use config.ts for environment-specific settings